Today is part 2 of the Little House on the Prairie Costume which is one of our Halloween ideas.

 - Read entire pattern through

-- I mark with highlighter which cutting layouts / directions for each item I’m making (this helps to keep you from accidently reading /sewing the wrong thing!)
+- I mark with highlighter on the pattern paper; which cutting layouts / directions for each item I’m making (this helps to keep you from accidently reading /sewing the wrong thing!)

 - Make sure to write down amounts of fabric needed for each thing your making